For hospitals to thrive, employees must thrive too

 Biometric screening incentives

-Since 2017, financial incentives to participate in biometric screening dropped 32%.
+Since 2017, financial incentives to participate in biometric screening have dropped 32%.
 Nonfinancial incentives increased by 21%.
 Most CHA hospitals offer an incentive to complete a biometric screening and the No. 1 incentive is lower premium contributions.

 Even though financial incentives are leveling off in other areas, cash is still king for HRA participation.
 The leading incentive for HRA completion among CHA hospitals are financial incentives such as cash and gift cards.
 Premium discounts for participation are close behind.